MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### 2019

-- Deep Leakage from Gradients. [[paper]](https://arxiv.org/abs/1906.08935) [[code]](https://github.com/mit-han-lab/dlg)
-  - Ligeng Zhu, Zhijian Liu, Song Han. *NeurIPS 2019*
-  - Digest: We show that it is possible to obtain the private training data from the publicly shared gradients.
-We name this leakage as Deep Leakage from Gradient and empirically validate the effectiveness on both computer vision and natural language processing tasks.

-## Others

-### 2020

-- Descent-to-Delete: Gradient-Based Methods for Machine Unlearning. [[paper]](https://arxiv.org/abs/2007.02923)
-  - Seth Neel, Aaron Roth, Saeed Sharifi-Malvajerdi.
-  - Digest: We study the data deletion problem for convex models.
-By leveraging techniques from convex optimization and reservoir sampling, we give the first data deletion algorithms that are able to handle an arbitrarily long sequence of adversarial updates while promising both per-deletion run-time and steady-state error that do not grow with the length of the update sequence.

-### 2019

 - Machine Unlearning. [[paper]](https://arxiv.org/abs/1912.03817) [[code]](https://github.com/cleverhans-lab/machine-unlearning)
   - Lucas Bourtoule, Varun Chandrasekaran, Christopher A. Choquette-Choo, Hengrui Jia, Adelin Travers, Baiwu Zhang, David Lie, Nicolas Papernot.
   - Digest:  We introduce SISA training, a framework that expedites the unlearning process by strategically limiting the influence of a data point in the training procedure.
 While our framework is applicable to any learning algorithm, it is designed to achieve the largest improvements for stateful algorithms like stochastic gradient descent for deep neural networks.